Merits of using density matrices instead of wave functions in the stationary Schr\"odinger equation for systems with symmetries: System of spins with the Heisenberg interaction

-Note that the anti-Hermitian equation \eqref{antihermitian 3 spins} is, in principle, redundant, but in practice is useful for simplifying the eigenproblem \eqref{eigenproblem 3 spins}.
+Note that the homogeneous linear equation \eqref{antihermitian 3 spins} is, in principle, redundant, but in practice can be useful for simplifying the eigenproblem \eqref{eigenproblem 3 spins}, as discussed above.
 We also remark that the size of eigenproblem is twice smaller than what one would obtain by a straightforward application of the conventional Schr\"odinger equation \eqref{SSE} to the system of three spins $1/2$.
 This size is even more reduced if the Hamiltonian posses additional symmetries, see below.
 This can prove useful for exact diagonalization studies of small spin clusters, which can be of interest for understanding magnetic response of correlated materials \cite{lychkovskiy2018spin} (for alternative ways of accounting for symmetries see \cite{schnalle2010calculating}).

 If $ {J_{12}} = {J_{23}} = {J_{13}} = 1 $, eq. \eqref{eigenproblem 3 spins} leads to two sets of solutions:

 see figure \ref{fig} for illustration.